Delay Sensitive Hierarchical Federated Learning with Stochastic Local Updates: Proof of Theorem

-Regarding the second term in \eqref{global_smooth_bound_2}, although the division by $t_i^{u}$ fixes the bias issue of the cumulative gradient at the GPS, it does not make it not coincide with its theoretical definition in \eqref{global_loss}.
+Substituting \eqref{global_dot_bound} and \eqref{global_sgd_bound} into \eqref{global_smooth_bound} and choosing $0 < \alpha \leq \frac{1}{L}$ yields Regarding the second term in \eqref{global_smooth_bound_2}, although the division by $t_i^{u}$ fixes the bias issue of the cumulative gradient at the GPS, it does not make it not coincide with its theoretical definition in \eqref{global_loss}.
 Hence, different from the analogous step in \eqref{eq_nameless} in the proof of Theorem~\ref{CA_Group}, the term above requires more mathematical manipulations.
 Towards that end, we bound it as follows:

 For the last term above, we have